thephez/readme-dash-core/export/markdown/core-guide-p2p-network-initial-block-download.md

 Upon receipt of the second [`getblocks` message](core-ref-p2p-network-data-messages#section-getblocks), the sync node searches its local best block chain for a block that matches one of the header hashes in the message, trying each hash in the order they were received.
 If it finds a matching hash, it replies with 500 block inventories starting with the next block from that point.
 But if there is no matching hash (besides the stopping hash), it assumes the only block the two nodes have in common is block 0 and so it sends an `inv` starting with block 1 (the same [`inv` message](core-ref-p2p-network-data-messages#section-inv) seen several illustrations above).

 This repeated search allows the sync node to send useful inventories even if the IBD node's local block chain forked from the sync node's local block chain.
-This fork detection becomes increasingly useful the closer the IBD node gets to the tip of the block chain.
+This <<glossary:fork>> detection becomes increasingly useful the closer the IBD node gets to the tip of the block chain.

 When the IBD node receives the second [`inv` message](core-ref-p2p-network-data-messages#section-inv), it will request those blocks using [`getdata` messages](core-ref-p2p-network-data-messages#section-getdata).
 The sync node will respond with [`block` messages](core-ref-p2p-network-data-messages#section-block).
 Then the IBD node will request more inventories with another [`getblocks` message](core-ref-p2p-network-data-messages#section-getblocks)---and the cycle will repeat until the IBD node is synced to the tip of the block chain.
 At that point, the node will accept blocks sent through the regular block broadcasting described in a later subsection.

 ## Blocks-First Advantages & Disadvantages

-The primary advantage of blocks-first IBD is its simplicity.
+The primary advantage of <<glossary:blocks-first>> <<glossary:IBD>> is its simplicity.
 The primary disadvantage is that the IBD node relies on a single sync node for all of its downloading.
 This has several implications:

 * **Speed Limits:** All requests are made to the sync node, so if the sync node has limited upload bandwidth, the IBD node will have slow download speeds.
 Note: if the sync node goes offline, Dash Core will continue downloading from another node---but it will still only download from a single sync node at a time.